 Reminiscent of a grandiose turn-of-the-century safari experience, mobile tented camps are completely private and set up in magical locations far away from the crowds.
-Offering privacy, luxury, and one of a kind experiences, &Three’s favorite tents belong to their partners at Africa Born, outfitted with gorgeous Turkish rugs, comfortable beds, fully equipped bathrooms, and to each, a private butler.
-Also, the food is organic and fresh, all of which is prepared on site.
+Offering privacy, luxury, and one of a kind experiences, &Three’s favorite tents belong to their partners at Africa Born, outfitted with gorgeous Turkish rugs, comfortable beds, fully-equipped bathrooms, and to each, a private butler.
+Also, the food is organic and fresh, all prepared on site.

 Camps move with your family from site to site, allowing your family to take part in a number of different activities, dependent on location.
 From game drive on top of vehicles to fishing, and hiking waterfalls to helicopter rides, this isn't your traditional camping experience.
-And every evening, after a day filled with new adventure, gather around the fire and listen to the sounds—not of text alerts on your phone—but of lions roaring in the distance.
+And every evening, after a day filled with new adventures, gather around the fire and listen to the sounds of lions roaring in the distance.

 Mont Rochelle Manor House, South Africa

-Exclusive use of the Manor House starts from $4,970 per night.
+Exclusive use of the Manor House (in the high season, rates start from $7,700 per night.)
 Breakfast, soft drinks, and a choice of lunch or dinner are included during your stay.
-Children aged 5 and under stay for free; guests aged 16 years or older are considered adults.
+Children aged five and under stay for free; guests aged 16 years or older are considered adults.

 The Little Nell, Aspen

-If you want ultimate luxury, reliably good food, impeccable service, high-end shopping, spa treatments and adventures, you can never go wrong with The Little Nell in Aspen.
+If you want ultimate luxury, reliably good food, impeccable service, high-end shopping, spa treatments, and adventures, you can never go wrong with The Little Nell, an American Express Fine Hotels & Resorts property, in Aspen.
 The hotel was fully renovated in 2016 and is in the heart of it all, offering a super luxe, but super chill, home away from home for you, your kids, and even your dog, since The Little Nell is pet-friendly.

 When the slopes close at 4 p.m., Aspen Mountain Powder Tours can take you on a snowcat adventure with a stargazing teacher from Aspen High School’s astronomy program.
 Your guide will identify stars, planets, constellations and meteor showers, depending on the season, while you and the little ones enjoy sips and sweet treats.
-Parents can enjoy the gorgeous health center gym and spa, where facials and massages are offered (with and without CBD oil.)
+Parents can enjoy the gorgeous health center gym and spa, where facials and massages are offered.
 At the end of the day, come home to the cozy lounge area where an enormous fire crackles in the fireplace, adults sip cocktails, and happy pups, who have been walked and fed by on-site staff, lounge on sofas.